Ada-Developers-Academy/daily-curriculum/moar_work/http-body-to-hash.md

-Use irb, a script, or object oriented class to convert the following string into a `Hash` with the given rules.
+Create an `Http` class to convert the following string into a `Hash` with the given rules.

 Bronze
 -------